The Accounting for IT Consultants Search Guide: 5 Metrics to Track

 The IT Context:

 If you spend 40 hours a week working, but only 20 hours are billable to clients (the rest spent on admin, marketing, or internal projects), your utilization rate is 50%.
-A low utilization rate means you're leaving money on the table and may need to adjust your pricing or reduce non-billable tasks.
+A low utilization rate means you're leaving money on the table.

 2. Project Profit Margin